AdamShmanske/Comparing-social-metrics-with-school-performance-metrics/README.md

 # Data Answer

 Using graphs and important values, the below section contains the numerical details and findings of our analysis.
 An initial singular linear regression analysis was performed comparing SAT Scores to each of our four variables: Household Income, Incarceration Rate, Teen Birth Rate, and Percentage of Non-White Residents.
-This was done to see if any of these singular variables were able to make a statistically significant prediction of SAT scores.
+This was done to see if any of these singular variables were able to make a statiscally significant prediction of SAT scores.

 ## Linear Regression